Freight Shipping from Seattle to San Diego

 How much does it cost to ship freight from Seattle to San Diego?

-Full truckload (FTL) rates from Seattle, WA to San Diego, CA currently range from $2,973-$3,665 for a standard dry van load over the 1,383-mile route.
+Full truckload (FTL) rates from Seattle, WA to San Diego, CA currently range $2,973-$3,665 (roughly $2.16-$2.65 per mile over 1,383 miles).
 LTL shipments typically cost $961-$1,576 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Seattle to San Diego?